jcmalott/Secrets/README.md

 Once the user is logined in they will be able to see everyones secrets and add their own as well.

+Uses Express to navigate from one webpage to another.

 # HOME
 ![alt text](https://github.com/jcmalott/Secrets/blob/master/pictures/Secrets_home.PNG)